Interview and pictures by Marko Syrjala

 Are you fully satisfied with the results?

 First of all, I don’t have a DVD player, like a professional DVD player, just equipment with DVD and television.
-They sent me over a working tape, like the rough version of it, which I liked much more.
-It had much better shots that they put together.
+They sent me over a working tape, like the rough version, which I liked much more.
+It had much better shots than they put together.
 Compared to the working tape, the final DVD that came out was better than the final DVD.
 Soundwise I don’t understand it because there’s like 5.1?
 It’s technical, and I’m not a very technical person.
 I also don’t spoil myself with great sounds in my home.
 I’m just a creator.
 I don’t sit back and be a consumer and enjoy it.
 I enjoy creating.
 So I don’t really know what it means with 5.1, and there’s a 2 point something.
 If you don’t have good equipment, I’ve been told you should have it on 2 points something, and with great equipment, you should have it at 5.1.
 So I will do that when I go back and listen to it on 2 point something.
 Maybe that will make a difference.
 But the way I’ve been listening to it, the working tape is much better, visual and soundwise.

 So overall, how would you rate it?

 You know what, I don’t really know now.
 Because I’ve been listening to and watching the working tape one-two-three-four-five times, and then the final comes in.
 By that time, I had already seen it five times.
 If I had never listened to the working tape and saw the final for the first time, I would have judged it differently.
 When I made the comparison, I was already burned out.
-You can only watch something so many times, but when you see it for the first time, it?s very exciting.
+You can only watch something so many times, but it is very exciting when you see it for the first time.
 So I wondered if I would have listened to the final the first time and not even have heard the working tape.
 I was wondering what my response would have been.
 Since it did not happen, I cannot imagine what it would have been.
 So I have to trust the fans when they say it’s great or say like, “Hey, something’s not right with the sound?”
 And then I say like, “Well, Chris told me that if you don’t have a good system, you should be listening to it in 2 points something?”.
 I haven’t had the luxury yet to listen to it on a great system; I’m looking forward to that.

 The sound is quite good at that one.